| | |

 This fact is why I can claim the Chocoversum as relevant to the maritime theme of our weekend in Hamburg.
 The real reason I went there is, of course, because I’m a chocoholic.

 The Chocoversum is more of an “attraction” than a museum.
 It’s basically a tour illustrating how chocolate is produced.
-A very cheerful and knowledgeable guide took us, in about 90 minutes, through every step of the process, from cacao beans being harvested to elegant finished produce, with tastes at every stop.
+A very cheerful and knowledgeable guide took us, in about 90 minutes, through every step of the process, from cacao beans being harvested to the elegant finished product, with tastes at every stop.

 The machine has large stone or concrete wheels that roll in a circle, crushing the chocolate as they turn.